 The same set of one-versus-one SVMs trained as above are used for all test noise conditions.
 For each test noise conditions VTS is used to adapt the clean models.
 These noise-compensated models are then used to recognise and segment the data.
-A standard majority voting approach is used to label each segment.
+Simple majority voting is applied to label each